 Summertime.
 Time for bugs.
 Poison.
-We can recall the boogie man, who came down our streets.
+Almost everyone can recall the boogie man, who came down American streets.
 My what fun it was to go run in the mist!
 What brand of poison did he spray.
 Surely, it was not DDT back in the 1970s.

 The S.C.
 Johnson product (I still call them Johnson Wax) is the tops in this category, though it did get a run in the 1980s from Cutter, now made by Spectrum Brands.
 I have to say, Off! gets the award for the most bug brand presence over the years.
 Classic.
 And it never kills the bug, just keeps them away.
 And because it is DEET, it isn’t dangerous, except to the conspiratorial.